alcalawil/dao-bite-keeper/README.md

 - Find a way to avoid memory leak when biting many cdps
     - Creating a bite queue could be a solution
-- Subscribe to the new block event instead of using a setInterval mock
 - Use a log storage to persist important logs
 - Add API KEY middleware to avoid unauthorized requests
 - Validate input params